Stellarica/Stellarica/README.md

 # Minecraft-Starship-Plugin
-An open-source plugin that accomodates starships on Minecraft Bukkit servers.
+An open-source plugin that accommodates starships on minecraft servers.

 *'A shameless rip-off of Star Legacy's plugins.'*